Playhead scrolling options

 Soundslice offers a few options for the playhead — the orange vertical line that shows you where you are in the music.

-Depending on whether you’re viewing the music in vertical or horizontal mode, you can change how the playhead orients itself during playback.
+Depending on whether you’re viewing the music in Fluid, Paged or Horizontal layout, you can change how the playhead orients itself during playback.
 Basically this lets you control how far in advance you’d like the music to scroll.

-Keep the playhead at top of screen (vertical view)
+Keep the playhead at top of screen (Fluid and Paged layouts)

 This is our player’s default behavior.
 In this mode, the playhead will stay at the top of the screen (in the first musical system) during playback.
 Hence you can always keep your eyes in roughly the same vertical space.